sambourgault/cart415/README.md

 # cart415 - PROCESS JOURNAL
 this repo holds sam's attempts to dive into game design.

+## Jan 31th, 2018: Touch up before adding sound and gathering them

+Prototype 1: High highway --> I removed the second highway to simplify the visual.

+Prototype 4: Infinite zoom --> As you zoom in, the inner tank is surrounded by more and more cacti.

+Prototype 5: Enter the void --> In this world of tanks, tanks are either alone in their house turning around in circle or having sex.
+This is a pretty binary world but tanks know nothing else.

+Prototype 6: Mother --> No significant change.

+Prototype 7: God --> I increased the amount of tanks, so that God gets more followers.

+Now I must add an ambient sound to replace the horrible music that is starting to get me crazy, I might reuse it but distort it a lot.
+I also need some sounds for specific moments: when the tanks turn toward their god, for the vibrating tank, and for the baby tanks drinking milk from their mother tank.

 ## Jan 30th, 2018: New versions

 Other ideas came up while I was biking the other day.
 Moving my legs in circle activates my brain in a strange but recurrent way.